TeamSeri0us/pocs/libgig/README-1008.md

 ## operator-new-failed_DLS.cpp:570:51

 ### target

 ./dlsdump vuln-1008/operator-new-failed_DLS.cpp\:570\:51

 An issue was discovered in libgig 4.1.0.
-There is operator new[] failed (due to a big heap request) in DLS::Sampler::Sampler(RIFF::List*) at src/DLS.cpp:570:51.
+There is an operator new[] failed (due to a big heap request) in DLS::Sampler::Sampler(RIFF::List*) at src/DLS.cpp:570:51.

 ### source code